 -Bears are extremely powerful and can be dangerous.
 We are always cautious and considerate.

--I have worked with approximately two hundred and fifty adult wild black bears whether treating injuries or live trapping to resolve human/bear conflicts.
+-I have worked with approximately two hundred and fifty adult wild black bears whether treating injuries or live trapping to resolve human/bear conflicts (rehab. bears excluded).
 I carry a camera nothing else when releasing the bears back to the wild.
 Not one bear has attempted to injure me.
 Bears just wish to get away from me.
 I have taken many pictures of bears fast fleeing butts. … Mike McIntosh

 Video – Wild Freedom Begins Now